Isabella and Shayla attended the last She Codes event and share their experience on scoring tech internships at Cash Converters.

 Shayla: I am currently in my second year at Curtin University studying a double degree in Electrical Engineering and Data Science.

 Isabella: I work as a Sales and Marketing Communications Manager.
 I studied pathology and laboratory medicine at the University of Western Australia, with an undergraduate degree in marketing.

 Internships can be the perfect way to gain new skills and experiences, learn about the industry and create connections.
 I’ve gained new technical skills and building valuable networks with people working in the data science space

-Shayla: Thanks to the collaboration between Perth Web Girls and Robert Walters, I am currently in an IT internship at Cash Converters on the Data Science team.
+Shayla: Thanks to the collaboration between she Codes and Robert Walters, I am currently in an IT internship at Cash Converters on the Data Science team.
 I have been involved in programming in C#, .NET framework and using Excel, then meetings and discussions with co-workers from different divisions.

 Isabella: I'm in the tech department designing a new feature for the website from start to finish.
 I'm starting with the design process and will use analytics software to do a/b testing for the final roll out.